By Jennifer Hushaw

 Meeting these criteria yields the most reliable results, but it is more difficult to “check all the boxes” for some classes of extremes, which is why uncertainty often depends on the type of event in question.
 There is more confidence in attribution studies about extremes directly linked to temperature (e.g. heatwaves) than about extremes indirectly related to temperature that are driven by multiple factors (e.g. convective storms or wildfires).
 Generally, the more direct the link with temperature, the easier it is to determine attribution with a great degree of confidence (Climate CIRCulator 2016; National Academies 2016).

-This hierarchy is reflected in Table 1 (below), which ranks various extremes in terms of the criteria mentioned above.
-Extremes directly related to temperature are at the top of the list and as you move down the extremes are more indirectly related to temperature and more complex in terms of the underlying mechanisms.
-Wildfire, for example, is a complex phenomenon that falls toward the bottom of the list in terms of attribution confidence because the intensity and occurrence is not directly related to temperature, but is instead related to many factors, including humidity, antecedent conditions, fuel loads, and others (as we discussed in a recent bulletin on wildfire).
+This hierarchy is reflected in Figure 1 (below), which ranks various extremes in terms of the criteria mentioned above.
+Extremes directly related to temperature are toward the left and as you move right the extremes are more indirectly related to temperature and more complex in terms of the underlying mechanisms.
+Wildfire, for example, is a complex phenomenon that falls toward the right of the figure in terms of attribution confidence because the intensity and occurrence is not directly related to temperature, but is instead related to many factors, including humidity, antecedent conditions, fuel loads, and others (as we discussed in a recent bulletin on wildfire).

 Using Attribution Information to Inform Forest Management